 As the adage goes – you get what you pay for.
 Some independent contractors claim they can solve any HVAC issue.
 While they may be able to assess a minor tweak here or there, they may not understand the issue at hand.
 This could result in only a partial fix of your unit and cause more complications as time goes on.
-At Blazer Heating and Air, our team has been around since 1989.
+At Blazer Heating, Air, and Plumbing, our team has been around since 1989.
 We have seen a variety of HVAC issues in the field and know how to address each one of them.
 Not to mention, each technician on our roster has HVAC certifications that guarantee you’re receiving top-notch service.
 One outlet that can be used to research a professionals industry history is the Better Business Bureau.
 Here you can read reviews, examine ratings, and learn about a company’s history.

 Just like most careers in the home services industry, HVAC requires a variety of certifications and licenses.
 Here are three licenses that you should look for when working with an HVAC professional:

 Master’s License – This is obtained through the Virginia Department of Professional and Occupational Regulation (DPOR).
 Applicants for this license must attend a certain number of class hours before passing an in-person exam at a local testing center.
 This license gives the customer peace of mind that they’re working with an industry expert who actually knows the job.

 Business License – This certifies the professional you’re working with.
 Not only does it give you certain rights as a customer, it also allows you to know they’re following regulations.
 Business licenses are granted through the state government and should be shown to the customer upon request.